 Be warned – these are usually quite strong, since they have a full shot of whiskey in them.

 To finish things off, here’s one more alcoholic coffee beverage.
 The espresso martini emerged in the late 1980s and quickly became wildly popular all over the world.

 It’s a shaken cocktail that consists of fresh espresso, vodka, coffee liqueur, and sugar syrup.
 It’s served in a martini glass, and has a nice, frothy top garnished with coffee beans that’ll have you licking your lips.

 The espresso martini kind of seems to disappear and reappear every now and then, rising and falling in popularity for no apparent reason.

-But, it just so happens to have seen a spike in popularity again this year, so if you haven’t tried this iconic cocktail yet – now is the perfect time.
+But, it just so happens to have seen a spike in popularity again recently, so if you haven’t tried this iconic cocktail yet – now is a perfect time.